justinjest/python-essentials/lessons/01IntroToPython.md

 **What are **kwargs?**

 **kwargs allows a function to accept any number of keyword arguments, which are collected into a dictionary.
+A dictionary is an associative array similar to a Hash in Ruby or an object in JavaScript.
+Dictionaries are covered in detail in lesson 2.

 **Example:**